awilbourn-eastern/WebApiFederalSpending/README.md

 The basic structure of each department is as follows:
 ![Example JSON](/images/SampleJson.png "Sample JSON")

-Significance of numbered labels in screen shot:
+Significance of numbered labels in screen shot, presume data stored in object called data:
+NOTE: the results example is just syntax to get the first item for example only
-1.	toptier_code: Indication of the main federal agency account the data shows.
+1.	`data["toptier_code"]`: Indication of the main federal agency account the data shows.
-2.	fiscal_year: The year the data returned contains
+2.	`data["fiscal_year"]`: The year the data returned contains
-3.	page_metadata["page"]: the current page being reviewed
+3.	`data["page_metadata"]["page"]`: the current page being reviewed
-4.	page_metadata["next"]: the next page to pull to get data
+4.	`data["page_metadata"]["next"]`: the next page to pull to get data
-5.	page_metadata["hasNext"]: indication if there is another page of data to pull results for
+5.	`data["page_metadata"]["hasNext"]`: indication if there is another page of data to pull results for
-6.	results[0]["name"]: this is the name of the department
+6.	`data["results"][0]["name"]`: this is the name of the department
-7.	results[0]["children"][0]["code"]: the child department code
+7.	`data["results"][0]["children"][0]["code"]`: the child department code
-8.	results[0]["children"][0]["obligated_amount"]: the amount for each child department used for answering the questions for amounts asked
+8.	`data["results"][0]["children"][0]["obligated_amount"]`: the amount for each child department used for answering the questions for amounts asked

 The assignment is to import all the data for the **accounts** and **fiscal_years** that are passed into the application and store the data in a database.
 This will ensure values are not hard coded in the results to return.
 Provided with the given SQLite schema, store the data in an SQLite database and use queries to obtain the answers.
 In some cases, a dataframe is returned, in others it is just a single value only as indicated.
 Think about building this in a modular, reusable, chucks of code.

 If a specific account in asked in the question verify the account data exists first, if not found in the data return a message like "`{account} is not found in the data`" replacing the appropriate value that may have been passed in.
 To be clear, if account 075 was passed in on the command line rather than 012 and 020, then questions related to the accounts 012 and 020 will not be able to be answered, or child department details.
-Therefore, checking the values of what was loaded in the data prior to querying for the database is needed, as simple check if an account number exists and return true or false will work.
+Therefore, checking the values of what was loaded in the data prior to querying for the database is needed, as simple check if an account number exists and return true or false will work and if false the message as indicated.

-To obtain the answers build a function to get the data in the form of getQuestion<span style="background:yellow;color:black;">[x]</span>Answer, the <span style="background:yellow;color:black;">[x]</span> being the question number.
+To obtain the answers add code to function shells in the form of getQuestion<span style="background:yellow;color:black;">[x]</span>Answer, the <span style="background:yellow;color:black;">[x]</span> being the question number.
 Example: `getQuestion1Answer()` - `getQuestion8Answer()`

 The data is to be loaded by calling the main function and ensure to parse the arguments passed to build an algorithm to be able to load the data based on the parameters and results returned.

 ## SQLite Schema
 Like the demo lecture, create a way to build the SQlite database structure.
-Each table would be filled as the data is retrieved and they querying of the data is how answers are returned.
+Each table would be filled as the data is retrieved and then querying of the data is how answers are returned.
 The underline are the primary keys of each table, so duplicate values are not allowed.

 **NOTE:** The table of accounts is not as beneficial as we have minimum other attributes to store, but the exercise is to help reinforce how relationships exist in databases.
 So at minimum an INSERT is required for each account passed in as an argument and the core URL for that given account.
 An example is [https://api.usaspending.gov/api/v2/agency/<span style="background:yellow">020</span>/federal_account/](https://api.usaspending.gov/api/v2/agency/020/federal_account/).
 Think of a base URL in a config settings.json to read from and replace the yellow for each account to be written to the database.
 A set of functions were created similar to the lecture as a starting point, minus the ability to delete the existing database if needed.